SdanJ/COVID-19-Competition/README.md

 <p style = 'text-align: justify'>So, we can conclude that:</p>

-<span style="background-color:yellow"><b>Based on what workplace closing index and income support index indicated, it could be possible that the economy of India and Bangladesh was relived to the most extent after the economic measures was implemented, and then came Brazil, Indonesia and Pakistan.
+<p style = 'text-align: justify'>Based on what workplace closing index and income support index indicated, it could be possible that the economy of India and Bangladesh was relived to the most extent after the economic measures was implemented, and then came Brazil, Indonesia and Pakistan.
 For Egypt, the economy might have not shown a relief yet.
-Last, it would be hard to say about Sri Lanka, even though it showed an obvious drop in scale of workplace closing, but without data from the other indicators, more data is needed to learn about its economy.</b></span>
+Last, it would be hard to say about Sri Lanka, even though it showed an obvious drop in scale of workplace closing, but without data from the other indicators, more data is needed to learn about its economy.</p>

 <h3><b><i>We are talking about seven countries which can be very different from each other.
 They have different religions, different cultures, as well as different average education levels.
 So how can these factors play a role in the consequence of COVID- 19 among the 7 countries, and do they really make  a difference here?
 With data representing the cultural, socio-economic, and topographic characteristics of seven countries, we are determined to find out the answer.